Learning Resource Centre

 It is open throughout the day from 8.15am to 4.30pm.
 Sixth Formers are encouraged to use the library for research.

-Students are encouraged to apply for the leadership position of Library Leaders, who support the LRC Manager in the day to day running of the LRC at break times and lunchtimes.
+Students are encouraged to apply for the leadership position of Library Leaders, who support the LRC Manager and LRC Assistant in the day to day running of the LRC at break times and lunchtimes.

 Resources in the library include 17,000 fiction and information books, journals, newspapers and audio books as well as a growing collection of book related DVDs.
 There are 30 networked computers and a Chromebook trolley, all of which have internet access.
 A printer/photocopier is available for student use.